thorlorick/react_grade_insight/pastings.md

 # IN THE WILD
 gradeinsight has been live for awhile now...still only me as the teacher, but I'm getting closer.
 I really need Fonzie to check this thing over...but we have student, parent, admin, locked pages...it's good....even a slide show to start. nice!!!

+# GUIDE FOR WHY IT EXISTS
+Grade Insight
+Overview

+Grade Insight is a lightweight platform that makes sharing grades simple and clear.
+Teachers can take their existing grade data from Google Classroom, download it as a CSV file, and upload it directly into Grade Insight.
+From there, the system organizes everything automatically, giving students and parents a clean, private view of grades — no extra setup or complicated steps.

+Why It Exists

+Google Classroom handles grading well, but it doesn’t make sharing those results easy outside its own system.
+Teachers often end up reformatting spreadsheets or sending screenshots just to keep parents updated.
+Grade Insight fixes that by turning the grades you already have into an organized dashboard that everyone can understand at a glance.

+Who It’s For

+Each teacher runs their own Grade Insight account, acting as both teacher and admin.

+Teachers manage all their students and parents in one place.

+Students log in to see their own grades and any general comments from their teacher.

+Parents have their own logins and can view multiple children’s grades (if they’re all taught by the same teacher).

+How It Works

+In Google Classroom, download your grades as a CSV file.

+Log in to Grade Insight and upload that file.

+The system automatically parses and organizes the data.

+Teachers can leave general comments for each student.

+Students and parents log in securely to view grades and feedback.

+There’s no need to edit the CSV, no setup process, and no central admin — everything runs under the teacher’s own account.

+The Vision

+Grade Insight bridges the gap between classroom grading and real-world communication.
+It gives teachers control, keeps data private, and helps students and parents stay informed without extra effort.
+One CSV upload turns everyday grade data into real, meaningful insight.